michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0051.md

 ### Definition
 - adj: having important issues or results
 ### Family
+- consequential: consequentially, inconsequential+
+- consequence: consequences, consequential
-consequential: consequentially, inconsequential+;consequence: consequences, consequential;consequent: consequence, consequenter, consequently, inconsequent;consequently: consequentlys;inconsequence: inconsequences;inconsequent: inconsequence, inconsequently;inconsequential: inconsequentially
+- consequent: consequence, consequenter, consequently, inconsequent
+- consequently: consequentlys
+- inconsequence: inconsequences
+- inconsequent: inconsequence, inconsequently
+- inconsequential: inconsequentially
 ### Examples
 - Perhaps the most consequential battles will be outside national electoral contests and within the movement itself.
 - They suspect that Trump, despite his self-evident indiscipline, may prove to be a popular and consequential President, defying his critics—many of them conservative.